andriymz/andriymz.github.io/_posts/2020-10-30-transactional-writes-in-spark.md

 ---
 title:  "Transactional Writes in Spark"
-excerpt: "Covering Spark's default and Databrick's Transactional Write strategies, used to write the result of a job to a destination and guarantee no partial results are left behind in case of failure."
+excerpt: "Covering Spark's default and Databrick's Transactional Write strategies used to write the result of a job to a destination and guarantee no partial results are left behind in case of failure."
 classes: wide
 categories: [spark]
 toc: true
 author_profile: true
 ---

+{% include figure image_path="/assets/images/spark/transactional_writes/intro.png" %}

 If you write a `Dataframe` to cloud storage (Amazon S3 or Azure Storage) on Databricks platform, you will notice `_SUCCESS` , `_started_<id>` and `_commited_<id>` files within the destination directory.
-In this post I'll explain why these files are created, what they represent, what is a transactional write protocol and why Databricks has its own.
+In this post I'll cover why these files are created, what they represent, what is a transactional write *commit protocol* and different implementations of it: Hadoop Commit V1, Hadoop Commit V2 and Databrick's DBIO Transactional Commit.

 ## Transactional Writes